bcgov/mds/functional-tests/README.md

     gradlew.bat ieTest -DieTest.single=CustomJUnitSpecRunner

 Only on MacOS:

-    DEPRECATED ./gradlew safariTest -DsafariTest.single=CustomJUnitSpecRunner
+//TODO: these are currently broken, most likely problem is that the GebConfig.groovy is out of date ./gradlew safariTest -DsafariTest.single=CustomJUnitSpecRunner

-## Run tests in project root
+## Run tests in project's root

-The tests can also be run from the projects root using the command 'make test'
+The firefox (non headless) tests can also be run from the projects root using the command 'make test'

 ## Modifying tests that run in the pipeline

 The shell script controlling how the tests in the pipeline are run is run_test.sh.
-If new products need to be added to the GEB testing process this is where they are added.
+If new test suits need to be added to the GEB testing process this is where they will be added.

 ## Test Report